Product Hierarchy

 Level 2: Products

-Products are specific items within a family:
+Products are specific items within a family and carry all production parameters:

 • product_code + product_name — identification